pboin/cancer_notebook/resources.md

 - **[Keto for Cancer: Ketogenic Metabolic Therapy as a Targeted Nutritional Strategy](https://www.amazon.com/gp/product/1603587012/)**, by Miriam Kalamian EdM MS CNS ( 4.6 / 695 )
   - With a foreword by Dr. Dominic D'Agostino, PhD and contributions from Thomas Seyfried, PhD, author of Cancer as a Metabolic Disease; Miriam Kalamian, EdM, MS, CNS, author of Keto for Cancer; and Beth Zupec Kania, consultant nutritionist of The Charlie Foundation.
+  - Standard American Diet: Fat/Protein/Carb is 20-30/10-35/45-65
+  - Ketogenic Diet: Fat/Protein/Carb is 78-86/8-12/2-6
+  - Comparison and contrast of several diets: Atkins, Servan-Schreiber, Budwig, Gerson, vegan, Mediteranean, paleo
+  - Recommends limiting keto proteins to 0.8 grams per kg of ideal body weight.  ( 85kg * 0.8g = 68g = 3 oz. )
+  - Protein yields are not weights!
+58g of chicken breast, 65g of ground beef, 65g of salmon, and 3 large eggs all yield 18g of protein. p.
+206
+  -

 ### Reading Now